CumulusNetworks/docs/content/cumulus-linux-44/Whats-New/_index.md

 - {{<link url="IGMP-and-MLD-Snooping/#optimized-multicast-flooding-omf" text="Optimized Multicast Flooding (OMF)">}}
 - Support for QinQ/QinVNI access and trunk ports on the same system
 - On NVIDIA Spectrum switches, you now have the ability to {{<link url="Hybrid-Cloud-Connectivity-with-QinQ-and-VXLANs" text="modify the inner tag in double-tagged packets ">}}
-- A specific software license key is no longer required to enable the `switchd` service.
-Refer to this [knowledge base article]({{<ref "/knowledge-base/Installing-and-Upgrading/Installation/Licensing-in-Cumulus-Linux-4.4-and-Later.md" >}}).
+- A specific software license key is no longer required to enable the `switchd` service. x

 ### Unsupported Platforms